History of Mizoram: Origin of the inhabitants

 Speculated to be in around the 5th century they settled in the Shan State after having overcome the resistance put up by the indigenous people.
 They thrived in Shan state for about 300 years before they moved on the Kabaw Valley around the 8th century.
 It was in the Kabaw Valley that Mizos had cultural influence with the local Burmese.
 It is conceivable that the Mizos learned the technique of cultivation from the Burmese at Kabaw as many of their agricultural implements bore the prefix Kawl, a name given by the Mizos to the Burmese.

 Khampat (now in Myanmar) was known to have been the next Mizo settlement.
 They are said to have planted a banyan tree before they left Khampat as a sign that the town was made by them.
 In the early 14th century, they moved westward to Indo-Burmese border.
 They built villages and called them by their clan names such as Seipui, Saihmun and Bochung.
 The hills and difficult terrains of Chin Hills forced division into several villages and ethnic diaspora arose.

-Mizo Hills
+Lushai Hills

-The earliest Mizo people to enter the present Mizoram were known as Kukis, the second batch of Mizo immigrants were called New Kukis.
-The Lushais were the last of the Mizo tribes to migrate to the Lushai Hills.
+The earliest Mizo people to enter India were known as Kukis, the second batch of Mizo immigrants were called New Kukis.
+The Lushais were the last of the Mizo tribes to migrate to the Lushai Hills in India.
 By the time they crossed the Tiau River bordering Myanmar, the descendants of Zahmuaka, who came to be known as the ruling Sailo clan, had proven their mettle as able and assertive chiefs.
 The traditional system of village administration, too, had been perfected.
 As the head of the village, the Chief or Lal allocated lands for cultivation, settled all disputes in the villages, fed and cared for the poor and offered shelter to anyone seeking refuge.
 The Mizo history in the 18th and 19th centuries is marked by many instances of tribal raids and retaliatory expeditions.